andrewlind/JSDB/README.md

 JSDB
 ====

-A light-weight Java framework for getting in and out of a database as quickly and as easily as possible with a JSON payload
+A light-weight Java framework for getting in and then out of a database as quickly and painlessly as possible with a JSON payload